simontaen/Passions/Notes.md

 * add properly sized images

 ### Spotify Integration
-* rework the display of the HUD, especially noticeable when you show spotify while renewing session or after logging in
+* rework the display of the HUD, especially noticeable when you show spotify after logging in

 ## PageViewController Container